-In July 2016, our Board of Directors approved the suspension of further development of beloranib and a restructuring plan, pursuant to which our workforce is being reduced by approximately 34%, to a total of 31 employees, by December 2016.
-The reduction in force resulted in the loss of longer-term employees, the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization, all of which could adversely affect our operations.
+In July 2016, our Board of Directors approved the suspension of further development of beloranib and a restructuring plan, pursuant to which our workforce is being reduced by approximately 34% by December 2016.
+The workforce reduction resulted in the loss of longer-term employees, the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization, all of which could adversely affect our operations.
 Given the complexity of our business, we must continue to implement and improve our managerial, operational and financial systems, manage our facilities and continue to recruit and retain qualified personnel.
-This will be made more challenging given the reduction in force described above.
+This will be made more challenging given the workforce reduction described above.
 As a result, our management may need to divert a disproportionate amount of its attention away from our day-to-day activities, and devote a substantial amount of time to managing these activities.
-Further, the restructuring and possible additional cost containment measures may yield unintended consequences, such as attrition beyond our intended reduction in force and reduced employee morale.
-In addition, we may not achieve anticipated benefits from the reduction in force.
+Further, the restructuring and possible additional cost containment measures may yield unintended consequences, such as attrition beyond our intended workforce reduction and reduced employee morale.
+In addition, we may not achieve anticipated benefits from the workforce reduction.
 Due to our limited resources, we may not be able to effectively manage our operations or recruit and retain qualified personnel, which may result in weaknesses in our infrastructure and operations, risks that we may not be able to comply with legal and regulatory requirements, and loss of employees and reduced productivity among remaining employees.
-For example, the reduction in force may negatively impact our clinical and regulatory functions, which would have a negative impact on our ability to successfully develop, and ultimately, commercialize ZGN-1061.
-If our management is unable to effectively manage this transition and reduction in force and additional cost containment measures, our expenses may be more than expected and we may not be able to impleme
+For example, the workforce reduction may negatively impact our clinical and regulatory functions, which would have a negative impact on our ability to successfully develop, and ultimately, commercialize ZGN-1061.
+If our management is unable to effectively manage this transition and workforce reduction and additional cost containment measures, our expenses may be more than expected and we may not be able to implement our business strateg